Bill Peters resigns from Calgary Flames after racial slur allegations

 Calgary currently sits 12-12-4, tied on points with Vegas for the second wild-card berth in the Western Conference.

-Aliu’s allegation comes on the heels of reported controversial tactics used on rookies by Mike Babcock, who was fired by the Toronto Maple Leafs last Wednesday.
+Aliu’s allegation came on the heels of reported controversial tactics used on rookies by Babcock, who was fired by the Maple Leafs last Wednesday.

 The Toronto Sun and Postmedia reported Babcock asked a rookie to draw up a list during the 2016-17 season that ranked his teammates from hardest- to least-hardest working.
 Babcock then shared that list with some of the veterans at the bottom of the ledger.